 The South Gate Square has been restored and formally opened to the public on September 6, 2014.
 It covers an area of around 7.9 acres (32,000 square meters).
-This square is U shaped dividing into three parts, the main royal road, secondary royal road, and celebration square.
+This square is U-shaped dividing into three parts, the main royal road, the secondary royal road, and the celebration square.

 If you go below this square, you can find a large underground parking lot.
 There are also two museums and the archery tower of the South Gate open to the wall visitors.